Friday, June 25, 1971

 About the Song:

-Townshend originally wrote it for the intended Lifehouse project.
-Townshend crafted the concept of a futuristic world in which an enslaved people are freed by rock ‘n’ roll.
-He conceived the idea while The Who toured in support of their 1969 rock opera Tommy.
+Pete Townshend, the band’s chief songwriter and guitarist, originally wrote the song for the intended Lifehouse project, which centered on a futuristic world in which an enslaved people are freed by rock ‘n’ roll.
 The project became so confusing to everyone else that it was aborted in favor of a more direct album.
 The resulting Who’s Next became one of the top 100 albums of all-time.

 When the song was released as a single, it was edited down from its album running time of 8:30 to 3:35.
 Daltrey told Uncut magazine, “I hated it when they chopped it down…After that we started to lose interest in singles because they’d cut them to bits.
 We thought, ‘What’s the point?
 Our music’s evolved past the three-minute barrier and if they can’t accommodate that we’re just gonna have to live on albums.’”
 SF